 62 CARD 63 MAP 64 CARD

-I tried to create a sculpted piece out of the card cut using the meandering technique.
-It wasn’t too successful.
+I tried to create a sculpted piece out of the card cut using the meandering technique but wasn’t too successful as it lost structure.

 PROJECT 2 EXERCISE 4 CUTTING HOLES